 These are my pick of the best French bistros in Paris.

-Paris is home to some of the most upmarket, established restaurants in the world, but the simple Parisian French Bistro is still a great place to dine.
+Paris is home to some of the most upmarket, established restaurants in the world, but the humble Parisian French bistros are still one of the best places to dine in Paris.

 16 Avenue de la Motte-Picquet, 75007 Paris, France